jknapka/mvca/src/tg/unter/README.txt

 ----------
 ISSUES

+) Initial volunteers need to be approved by a coordinator before they are activated as volunteers.
+We may as well require a password confirmation email, also.

 ) It would be really good to provide a Spanish-language version of the entire site.
 I am totally unqualified to do that, from a